LunchMunchy/LunchMunchy/README.md

-- 👋 Hi, I’m @LunchMunchy
+👋 Hi, I’m @LunchMunchy.
+I've always wall-fly'd around the tech community.
+But I feel like it time to start adding value.

-- 👀 I’m interested in Cloud Engineering and DevSecOps
+Still feel like a Junior 🌱 in all things cyber.
-- 🌱 I’m currently learning Kubernetes
+Focusing on Cloud Engineering + DevSecOps ☁️☁️☁️
-- 💞️ I’m looking to collaborate on ...
+(It's all about that #100DaysOfKubernetes game)

-- 📫 How to reach me @HeyPaulTan
+My biggest side project is still a brain child.
+It's an non-social network networking app.
+Love to talk if you're interested @HeyPaulTan.

 <!---
 LunchMunchy/LunchMunchy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.